chrokh/toow-old/_sources/chapters/data-types.md

 When we get to the chapter on [classes](classes) you will start to see explicit types on the right-hand side.
 When we get to the chapter on [subtype polymorphism](subtype-polymorphism) you will start to see how the types on the right and left doesn't necessarily have to be the same.

+Simplistically, the compile-time type is used for all actions at compile-time, while the run-time type is used for all actions at run-time.

 (operations)=